 >>: What are the methods of foreign exchange settlement?
 Introduction to the 5 most common methods

-Many merchants who have opened stores on Amazon kn...
+There are many merchants who have opened stores on...

 Many people buy goods on Amazon.
 No matter which p...